 McMurdo Dry Valleys Facts

-- First of all, the region collectively known as the McMurdo Dry Valleys easily ranks as one of the most extreme deserts known to man.
-This remains especially remarkable given one particular fact.
-That holds true because the incredible feature formed in a section of the continent of Antarctica.
+- This elevated status remains especially remarkable given one particular, extraordinary fact.
+That holds true because the incredible feature formed in a section of the continent now known as Antarctica.
+Nature, it seems, never tires of astounding us mere human beings!

-- However, even in this extremely inhospitable environment, Nature finds a way to adapt.
-Certain types of photosynthetic bacteria inhabit the comparatively damp interiors of rocks in the area.
-Further, incredible bacteria with metabolisms based entirely on sulfur and iron appear to thrive under a local glacier.
+- However, even in this extremely inhospitable environment, life found ways to adapt.
+It’s not likely the type of life most of you might expect to find.
+That’s because certain types of photosynthetic bacteria inhabit the comparatively damp interiors of rocks in the area.

 Related Articles